 The most famous myth about Emperor Nero says that the crazed emperor actually played a fiddle while Rome burned during the Great Fire of 64 AD.
 That’s patently false.
 Nero did a bunch of crazy things, but this wasn’t one of them.
 When the fire broke out, Nero was actually 35 miles away at his villa at Antium.
 When he got the news, he rushed back to the city to begin administering aid immediately.

-The reason that the “fiddling” myth arose was thanks to the Roman people’s belief that Nero was a pampered aristocrat who cared little for the plight of his people, therefore he was considered someone so callous and carefree he could play music while his people suffered.
+The reason that the “fiddling” myth arose was thanks to the Roman people’s belief that Nero was a pampered aristocrat who cared little for the plight of his people.
+He was considered to be so callous and carefree that he could play music while his people suffered.

 The case could be made that Poppaea Sabina was Nero’s great love.
-He exiled his first wife to marry her, then quickly impregnated her once they were married.
-Then Poppaea mysteriously died before having their second child.
+He divorced his first wife to marry her, then quickly impregnated her once they were married.
+Then Poppaea mysteriously perished before having their second child.
 Historians of the time claim that Nero actually kicked Poppaea to death.
-Modern historians are a bit more forgiving, and claim its equally as likely that Poppaea died of a miscarriage.
+Modern historians are a bit more forgiving, and claim it's equally as likely that Poppaea perished of a miscarriage.

 Initially, Nero wasn’t expected to be emperor.
-However, after the emperor Claudius married his niece, Nero's mother Agrippina, Agrippina persuaded her husband to adopt Nero as his son.
-It was then - with Nero next in line for the throne - that Nero’s mother Agrippina supposedly poisoned Claudius and pinned the crime on another woman.
+However, after Emperor Claudius married his niece, Nero's mother Agrippina, Agrippina persuaded her husband to adopt Nero as his son.
+It was then - with Nero next in line for the throne - that Nero’s mother Agrippina supposedly poisoned Claudius and pinned the deed on another woman.

 This plan ultimately backfired, though, as once Nero took the throne at the young age of 17, he was warned by both his advisors and his friends to watch out for Agrippina.
-In an attempt to secure his hold on the throne, Nero poisoned his stepbrother Britannicus and then, fearing his own mother’s wrath, Nero had Agrippina killed five years after taking the throne.
+In an attempt to secure his hold on the throne, Nero poisoned his stepbrother Britanicus and then, fearing his own mother’s wrath, he had Agrippina taken out a few years after taking the throne.